The Best Friends™ Approach Institute

 APPLICATION AND PRE-TEST:

 To begin registration, fill out the online Application form.
+Deadline to register is April 20, 2018.

 Master Trainer Certification is a multi-step process.
 You must attend and complete the Best Friends™ Institute to be certified as a licensed trainer able to train staff members at your caregiving community.
 Once your application is received, you will be immediately redirected to the online pre-test, which tests your knowledge of the contents of the book and the understanding of the concepts.
 Because the Best Friends™ Institute is a master-level training, attendees are required to be familiar with the Best Friends™ philosophy and must score 80% or above on the pre-test.